 - Define acronyms related to financial funds

 - Explain how open-end and closed-end mutual funds operate

-- Describe how Hedge Funds operate and the role that the SEC plays with hedge funds
+- Describe how hedge funds operate and the role that the SEC (US Securities and Exchange Commission) plays in hedge funds

 - Explain why there is an element of secrecy to do with hedge funds